mpusz/Condor2Nav/README.txt

 navigation applications files formats.

-The main idea of the application is based on the XCondor application made By Simon Taylor (thanks Simon for providing me the sources), however Condor2Nav C++ code is written from the scratch and it has (and will have more) new features to make the integration more accurate.
+The main idea of the application is based on the XCondor application made by Simon Taylor, however Condor2Nav C++ code is written from the scratch and it has (and will have more) new features to make the integration more accurate.

 At the very beginning it will be a command line based application (no GUI).